Here is some information to help you decide and get registered:

 These are often free and give a great chance to network with other childminders.

-- The Early Years and Childcare Team has dedicated Childcare Officers who offer advice, support and guidance to help you develop your business and offer a quality setting
+- We have dedicated childcare officers who provide advice, support and guidance to help you develop your business and offer a quality setting.

 - You can work through the course at your own pace and at a time that suits you best.
 It takes some people between one and two hours to complete, but you don't need to do it all in one go.
 You can dip in and out as often as you like.